hefesto-dev/resume/readme.md

 #### MASTER'S DEGREE IN COMPUTER SCIENCE (STATE UNIVERSITY OF CEARA, FORTALEZA, BRAZIL)
 2010-2012

-My master's degree was mainly focused in Computer Networks.
+My master's degree mainly focused in Computer Networks.
 The field of study was related with Vehicular Ad Hoc Networks (VANET), Delay Tolerant Networks (DTN) and Fuzzy Logic.
 In my thesis, I created a new VANET/DTN Network protocol using Fuzzy Logic on Network Simulator 3 (C++).
-I got good experimental results, as you can see on this paper AICT 2013 (https://goo.gl/iLUs4x)
+I got good experimental results as you can see on this paper AICT 2013 (https://goo.gl/iLUs4x)

 **SKILLS: GIT, C++, SUMO, NETWORK SIMULATOR 3, LINUX, AWK, GNUPLOT, VANET, DTN, NETWORK.**